anna-ssg/anna/site/content/docs.md

 - `date`: The date of the current page
 - `draft`: When set to 'true', the current page is not rendered unless the '-d' flag is used
 - `type`: Sets the type of the page.
 Use type 'post' for posts
+- `description`: Stores the description of the current post previewed in posts.html
 - `previewimage`: Stores the preview image of the current page
-- `description`: Stores the description of the current post previewed in posts.html
-- `scripts`: Stores a slice of javascript files to be included with the current page only
+- `tags`: Stores the tags of the particular page

 (**The above tags are Frontmatter tags**)